Police say 2 Jewish schools in Montreal hit by bullets overnight

 DEVELOPING

-DEVELOPING Crews on scene of 4-alarm fire at chrome plating facility in Toronto's west end
+DEVELOPING Crews on scene of 5-alarm fire at chrome plating facility in Toronto's west end

-Firefighters are on the scene of a large industrial fire at a commercial building in the city’s west end.
+Crews are working to contain a five-alarm fire that broke out at a chrome plating facility in Toronto's west end.

 -